Moment-based Density Elicitation with Applications in Probabilistic Loops: Introduction

-The problem of estimating statically the probability distribution of random variables in probabilistic loops has been addressed only recently in~\cite{Karimietal2022,Moosbruggeretal2022}.
-The work in~\cite{Karimietal2022} considers the class of Prob-solvable loops~\cite{BartocciKS19} only with polynomial assignments that generate a single random variable. \cite{Karimietal2022} estimate univariate distributions with Maximum Entropy (ME)~\cite{Biswas2010,Lebazetal2016} and Gram-Charlier (GC) expansion~\cite{Hald2000}.
-The first approach (ME) maximizes the Shannon information entropy subject to a finite set of moments provided as input.
-ME cannot be expressed symbolically in terms of the moments in the number of the loop iterations.
-GC expansion estimates the unknown probability density function in terms of its cumulants that can be computed from its moments and admits a closed-form expression in the number of the loop iterations, so that the resulting pdf is a symbolic expression in the number of the loop iteration. \cite{Moosbruggeretal2022} extends the class of Prob-solvable loops~\cite{BartocciKS19} by transforming probabilistic non-nested loops with \emph{if-statements} over discrete variables with finite value domain or with conditions over continuous random variables that does not depend on the previous iteration into polynomial assignments. \cite{Moosbruggeretal2022} apply the GC expansion to estimate the distribution of the random variables generated in this new class of programs.
-GC uses the normal as reference distribution, which limits its accuracy as an estimator of non bell-shaped distributions.
-Our method, K-series, does not suffer from such limitation as any distribution can be used as reference.
-In effect, we show that GC is a special case of K-series when a normal reference is used.
+In the context of probabilistic loops, the problem of estimating statically the probability distribution of random variables from their moments has been recently considered in~\cite{Karimietal2022} and \cite{Moosbruggeretal2022}. \cite{Karimietal2022} estimate univariate distributions with Maximum Entropy (ME)~\cite{Biswas2010,Lebazetal2016} and GC expansion in \textit{prob-solvable loops}~\cite{BartocciKS19} with polynomial assignments.
+ME maximizes the Shannon information entropy subject to a finite set of moments provided as input.
+It cannot be expressed symbolically in terms of the moments in the number of the loop iteration.
+GC expansion estimates the unknown pdf in a symbolic expression in the number of the loop iteration in terms of its cumulants that can be computed from its moments.
+GC's inaccuracy as an estimator of non bell-shaped distributions and lack of convergence (see \cite{Cramer1957} or \cite{Kolossa2006}) are its main limitations.

+\cite{Munkhammar_etal_2017} used the estimation method of moments\footnote{This method estimates parameters of a target distribution by equating sample moments with the corresponding moments of the distribution.} to develop an algorithm for an "$n$-order polynomial approximation of a pdf" based on its consecutive $n$ first moments.
+We show that the method of moments, as well as the GC expansion, are special cases of K-series in Section \ref{sec:general}.